rutar-academic/rutar.org/content/writing/oath_dice_and_combat_odds/index.md

 ### Combat mechanics
 Combat is an important part of Oath, and the combat system is relatively straightforward, while also being feature-rich with somewhat deceptive odds.
-Cole Wehrle has written about the [development process](https://boardgamegeek.com/thread/2473354/designer-diary-18-campaign-revisited) of the combat system.
+Cole Wehrle (the designer of Oath) has written about the [development process](https://boardgamegeek.com/thread/2473354/designer-diary-18-campaign-revisited) of the combat system.

 During combat, there are two sets of dice: attacking, and defending.
 The sides of the dice are shown in red and blue respectively in the image below.